Skip to main content

 When to choose ModPageSpeed

 • You want optimization to stay on your origin.
-Cloudinary's value is its cloud — if you don't want your media there, that's a reason to look elsewhere.
+Cloudinary's value is its cloud — if you don't want your media there, that's a reason to look at self-hosted image optimization instead.

 • You need CSS, JS, and HTML optimization in addition to images.
 Cloudinary doesn't do those.

-• You want predictable per-server pricing instead of usage-based billing that scales with traffic.
+• You want predictable per-site pricing instead of usage-based billing that scales with traffic.
+A Business license is $948/year for the site, regardless of servers or request volume.

 • You're optimizing existing HTML responses, not building a media-asset workflow from scratch.
 ModPageSpeed rewrites image URLs in the page; Cloudinary expects the page to reference Cloudinary URLs.